-The number one goal of the Spring ISD Virtual Learning Program (VLP) as we work with students and their parents is to provide you with the information you need to help your student be successful in the online environment.
+The number one goal of the Spring ISD Virtual Learning Program (VLP) is to provide you with the information you need to help your student be successful in the online environment.
 In other words, we want to partner with you in your student’s education.

 Who is eligible to enroll?

-Spring ISD Virtual Learning Program courses are available for 7th – 12th grade students to earn high school credit in core content areas such English, Mathematics, and Social Studies as well as Languages Other Than English.
+Spring ISD Virtual Learning Program courses are available for 7th – 12th grade students to earn high school credit.
+See our course list for more details.

 How does my student enroll?

 Students may preregister online when registration is open.
 However, a student must be approved by the campus counselor prior to enrollment.
-Students are encouraged to contact their campus counselor for more information on the courses offered through the VLP.
+Students must to contact their campus counselor for more information on the courses offered through the VLP.

 Are there any requirements for Virtual Learning Program courses?